dan-schel/scoreboard/ANNOUCEMENTS.md

 orange leads 0 games to 0
 orange leads 1 game to 1
+[something for when it's tied?] tied at 0 games all / tied at 1 game all

 40 30 match point
 40 30 set point